galaxyproteomics/tools-galaxyp/tools/openms/readme.md

     ```

- * These tools have multiple outputs (number of inputs = number of outputs) which is not yet supported in Galaxy-stable and are therefore in `SKIP_TOOLS_FILES.txt`:
+ * These tools have multiple outputs (number of inputs = number of outputs) which is not yet supported in
+   by the automatic conversion step and are therefore in `SKIP_TOOLS_FILES.txt`:
     * SeedListGenerator
     * SpecLibSearcher
     * MapAlignerIdentification